pooriyamm83/ToDoList/README.md

 # Installation and Usage💡
 Follow these steps to set up and run the application.

-1. Create a Virtual Environment
+1. Create a Virtual Environment:

 I personally used a virtual environment and recommend to use virtual environment to isolate project dependencies:

 ```bash